fxkuehl/qmk_firmware/keyboards/keebio/iris/keymaps/kolibri/readme.md

 The 3x5 form factor with 3 thumb keys per hand is favoured by many for ergonomics, with all keys within easy reach of their fingers and thumbs.
 It turns out that a fully functional keyboard is possible even with only 2 thumb keys.
 A layout that fits that size can be expanded to fit almost any keyboard.

 For full functionality and comfort, all combinations of modifiers (Shift, Ctrl, Alt, Gui) plus any key should be possible to type without contorting the hands.
 The thumbs can only hold two modifiers at the same time.
 When one thumb is holding down a layer switching key, only one additional thumb-modifier is possible.
 Therefore most modifiers have to be assigned to fingers, with no more than one modifier per finger.
-The only way to do that on a 3x5 layout, without preventing fast typing, is with mod-tap, where the same key has two different functions when it is held or tapped.
+The most common way to do that on a 3x5 layout, without preventing fast typing, is with mod-tap, where the same key has two different functions when it is held or tapped.
 Modifier keys must be duplicated on both hands to avoid contortions and to make modifying any key possible.

 My experiments with mod-taps on the home row were not encouraging.
 Especially with Shift as a mod-tap on a home-row key, there is frequent ambiguity between mod+tap or tap+tap that can hurt typing flow.
 Moving mod-taps to less frequently used bottom-row keys helps.
 Moving Shift to a thumb key further makes it possible to configure mod-tap per-key to unambiguously favour "tap" on fingers and Space, and "hold" on other thumb keys, including Shift and layer keys.